Looking for an employer of record in Portugal? Here’s what you need to know

 Minimum wage in Portugal

-Aside from this initiative, minimum wages are also reviewed and adjusted periodically to account for inflation and the cost of living, so it’s important to stay up-to-date.
+Minimum wages may be reviewed and adjusted periodically to account for inflation and the cost of living, so it’s important to stay up-to-date.

 Employment contracts in Portugal